 Back when I was selling my jewelry, I often struggled with finding time to actually make the jewelry.

-Between blogging (which, I will say, is a huge creative outlet), social media, learning skills to help my business grow and thrive, commitments to creative groups, checking e-mail, and everything else that goes on in a typical a day, a large chunk of my day some how gets gobbled up by the time monster.
+Between blogging, social media, learning skills to help my business grow and thrive, commitments to creative groups, checking e-mail, and everything else that goes on in a typical a day, a large chunk of my day got gobbled up by the time monster.

-Sometimes I find myself going weeks without making jewelry, and honestly, that just doesn’t feel right.
+Sometimes I found myself going weeks without making jewelry.

-So of course my interest was immediately piqued when I received my weekly Wednesday Wisdom e-mail from April Bowles Olin of Blacksburg Belle a few weeks ago entitled “Make This One Change to Secure More Time to Create.”
-(Of course, I was so busy it took a day before I actually opened the e-mail!)
+This all changed when I received an e-mail from April Bowles-Olin Blacksburg Belle entitled “Make This One Change to Secure More Time to Create.”
+(Of course, I was so busy it took a day before I actually opened the e-mail.)

-So what was that one thing April recommended?
+So what was that one thing she recommended?

 Do something creative as soon as you wake up.

 Sounds simple enough, right?
 April challenged her readers to try it for a week.
-So I decided to take her up on her challenge (ok, so I couldn’t do the full week due to an early-morning flight to Chicago on Thursday for BlogHer) and spent the next five days making jewelry before I did anything else.
-That meant no e-mail, no blogging, no social media, nada until after I spent 30-60 minutes making jewelry.
-(Just the occasional bowl of cereal to sate my grumbling belly before I got started.)
+I took her up on her challenge and spent the next five days making jewelry before I did anything else.

 And you know what?
 I was able to make so much jewelry in such a short period of time.
-I was even inspired to design the bracelet that I wore to BlogHer ’13!
-(Which can be found at the bottom of this post.)
+I even found the inspiration to design a new bracelet.